PostHog/posthog.com/contents/blog/aruba-hackathon.md

 The MVP they built consists of custom tables that are created and queried through the PostHog UI and API.
 These tables provide a way to store and query data from sources like Stripe, Hubspot (see above), Intercom, and more, along with data from PostHog.

-There's much to build before PostHog as a data warehouse is ready for you, but it's coming.
+There's more to build before PostHog is ready to be your data warehouse, but we're working on it.
 Keep an eye on our [public roadmap](/roadmap) for updates.

 ## Building a Zendesk killer in PostHog

 - **Team Arubug:** Tiina Turban, Simon Fisher, Paul D'Ambra, Cameron DeLeone, and Cory Watilo

+Our amazing, direct-to-an-engineer support has anecdotally been a big reason why people love us.
+But there's a couple of inefficiencies we've been running into especially as we grow
-Last year, we adopted Zendesk to manage support for PostHog, but we don't love it.
-It's hard to prioritize tickets, and most lack the context a support hero or engineer needs to fix it.
+- lack the context a support hero or engineer needs to fix it,
+  - furthermore we have session recordings, why are we wasting time trying to repro instead of just checking out the session recordings.
+- lack of ability to see trends/aggregated info about support requests
+- too many places for support requests to come in which makes doing support confusing and prioritising hard.

 Enter team Arubug, who decided there had to be a better way.

 // TODO: Video of site app